Hubble Space Telescope Finder Images and Catalogs

 One of the main observing modes of NIRSpec is the multi-object spectroscopy (MOS) mode using the micro-shutter assembly (MSA).
 The MSA consists of roughly a quarter million configurable shutters that are 0.20" × 0.46" in size.
 The shutters can be opened in adjacent rows to create flexible and positionable slits ("slitlets") on prime science targets of interest.

 Because of the very small shutter size, the NIRSpec MOS spectral data quality and target acquisition accuracy will benefit significantly from accurate astrometric knowledge of the positions of planned science sources and MSATA reference stars.
 The NIRSpec target acquisition process removes small uncertainties in catalog absolute astrometric accuracy.
 The internal relative accuracy of the catalog is the important quality.
-The necessary accuracy may be achieved using existing Hubble Space Telescope data when anchored to Gaia for absolute orientation.
+The necessary accuracy may be achieved using existing Hubble Space Telescope data when anchored to data from the Gaia astrometric satellite observatory for absolute orientation.

 Finder images from HST data